 Surety Bonds and the Construction Act of Ontario

-For the surety industry and its Ontario stakeholders, the world will be a different place come July 1st of this year.
-On that date, the first phase of the new Construction Act of Ontario (“the Act”) will take effect; providing the Ontario construction industry with a long overdue overhaul to the moribund and outdated Construction Lien Act.
+For the surety industry and its Ontario stakeholders, the world became a different place on July 1, 2018.
+On that date, the first phase of the new Construction Act of Ontario (“the Act”) took effect; providing the Ontario construction industry with a long overdue overhaul to the moribund and outdated Construction Lien Act.

 We remind readers that the observations and suggestions offered here are not intended to be an exhaustive list, or even an authoritative treatment of the Act or its potential impact on the various stakeholder groups.
 Indeed, the post-Bill 142 world will be new to everyone and will undoubtedly generate outcomes, circumstances and business scenarios that are unforeseeable to all.
 We strongly recommend that construction firms and supporting organizations consult with counsel and experts in their respective fields to prepare for the coming changes.